Otahuhu (electorate): History

 In the 1963 general election the seat was abolished and Bob Tizard stood in Pakuranga, so only represented Otahuhu from 16 March (after a by-election due to the death of James Deas) to 29 October 1963.
 He later returned to the seat when it was reconstituted.
 When it was abolished in 1984, he stood in Panmure.

+The electorate was re-created for the 2026 general election onwards to accommodate general population growth in South Auckland, with the preceding Panmure-Ōtāhuhu electorate losing the titular suburb of Panmure to Maungakiekie.